zacwong2151/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Restrictions:
-* The volunteer ID must be an integer that represents a valid volunteer number in the volunteer list.
-If there are 30 volunteers in the volunteer list, the acceptable values will be from 1-30.
+* The volunteer ID must be an integer that represents a valid volunteer number in the displayed volunteer list.
+If there are 30 volunteers in the volunteer list currently displayed to the user, the acceptable values will be from 1-30.

 Examples:
 * `vlist`, followed by `vdelete 6` will remove the 6th volunteer displayed in the volunteer list.